 ISLP trainers help meet capacity challenges in Tanzania

 "We have realized that the country has not been earning much from its abundant natural resources, especially from minerals," said the Deputy Minister for Constitutional and Legal Affairs, Ms. Angela Kairuki (left), at the opening of an ISLP workshop in Arusha, Tanzania.
 "We are in the midst of extracting huge deposits of gas in our country.
 We need to enhance the capacity of the government to negotiate and manage large-scale investment contracts."
 At the Tanzanian government's request, ISLP has since 2009 provided in-depth trainings on topics related to negotiating and regulating natural resource agreements.
-An upcoming May 2014 workshop will focus on structuring, negotiating and managing large-scale offshore LNG export projects.
+An August 2014 workshop focused on structuring, negotiating and managing large-scale offshore LNG export projects.

 Support for NGOs addressing global development issues